 Msgr.
 Fraser – Isabella Campus Secondary School, 146 Isabella St., Toronto

-Packing Day occurs the day before we depart and is MANDATORY for all 1-Day and 6-Day Riders and Crew.
+Packing Day occurs the day before we depart and is MANDATORY for all 1-Day, 3-Day and 6-Day Riders and Crew.
 During Packing Day, you will be able to complete any final paperwork, and receive your event packages.
 If you’re a 1-Day Rider, you’ll be able to load onto a designated truck a knapsack or small bag packed with your street clothes and everything else you’ll need in Port Hope.
-If you’re a 6-Day Rider or Crew and your final destination is Montréal, you’ll pack your gear into your Rubbermaid bins and load them onto the Rustler trucks.
+If you’re a 3-Day or 6-Day Rider or Crew and your final destination is Montréal, you’ll pack your gear into your Rubbermaid bins and load them onto the Rustler trucks.
 6-Day Riders will get access to their gear the following day in camp, and 3-Day Riders will get their gear when they arrive in Kingston the evening of Day 3.

 Give yourself at least an hour to complete the process.